Skip to main content

 incorrect_audit_applications

-Exports a list of students along with their audit applications' details, and whether the audit applied to a student's program matches the expected audit version; also identifies if an audit was manually applied to a student.
+Exports a list of students along with their audit applications' details.
+Specifically, it checks whether the audit applied to a student's program matches the expected audit version and identifies if the audit was manually applied.

 Sample API URL: